pdfcpu/pdfcpu/content/core/sign.md

 Validate digital signatures present in a PDF.

+pdfcpu's open source signature handling focuses on PDF signature integrity:
+* signed byte ranges
+* CMS/PKCS#7 processing
+* signer and certificate extraction
+* best-effort checks against the configured local certificate store and available revocation information.

+It reports trust-related evidence such as:
+* certificate chains
+* timestamps
+* revocation responses
+* DSS data
+* PAdES baseline indicators

+where available.

+This is not a legal-validity, eIDAS, enterprise policy, or full long-term validation (LTV) statement.

 PDF supports several types of signatures, each with a distinct purpose:

 ### Form Signature